BMW Car Insurance Quotes in 2026

 Key Takeaways

-• The M4 is the most expensive BMW model to insure, while the Z4 is the least expensive.
+• The BMW X3 is the cheapest BMW model to insure, while the 4 Series is the most expensive, according to our research.

 sort ascsort desc